cocoaron/ExecutionPathRecover/README.md

 # ExecutionPathRecover

 ExecutionPathRecover is a firmware update path extracting module.
 It is derived from ChkUp(https://github.com/WUSTL-CSPL/ChkUp).
 The project contains Ghidra v10.1.2, PathUp, and firmwares.
-The firmware directory includes both firmware image and file system that are extracted using Binwalk.
+The firmware directory includes firmware file system that is extracted using Binwalk.
 Ghidra is utilized by PathUp to parse binary data.

 ### PathUp fixes